Meet The Team

 Trustee

 Julian is a software engineer based in Bath, England.
 Originally hailing from the Welsh Valleys.
 He enjoys making and playing music and if the weather is nice running and cycling.
 At home he has an Air Source Heat Pump, and is looking at installing Solar and battery storage to help reduce his climate impact.
-As a trustee he helps the charity navigate the tech landscape to help make sure it is using technology as effiecntly as it can.
-He also enjoys visting Protect Earth sites helping with odd jobs and keeping the tea flowing.

 Steve Wiltshire